DaniSilva-25/DaniSIlva-25.github.io/anxiety/scenes/act1.md

 {{/if}}

 {{if !_.fifteencigs}}
-b: e vamos virar ^MERDA^ DE BALEIA!
+b: e vamos virar M^ERD^A DE BALEIA!
 {{/if}}

 {{if !_.fifteencigs}} `_.whalepoop = true` {{/if}}